SendurLanter/SendurLanter.github.io/_pages/portfolio.md

 *Research work in "Wireless and Mobile Networking Laboratory", 2019*

 In this work, I mathematically formulated the information dissemination process through interaction on social media.
-Then, I proposed a heuristic algorithm that utilize social information and dissemination state in the community to determine collaborative caching decision among edge servers with an aim to optimize users' QoE.
+Then, I proposed a heuristic algorithm that utilizes social information and dissemination state in the community to determine collaborative caching decision among edge servers with an aim to optimize users' QoE.

 #### Demo of key concept:

 <img src="http://SendurLanter.github.io/files/dissemination.gif"  width="300" height="225" align=center>

 In the figure, the black line means the message exchange between users and the green/red nodes represent the users have/haven't seen a certain video.
-All the data are collected in real-world trace.
+All of the user data are collected in real-world traces.
 [Click to see details](https://sendurlanter.github.io/portfolio/portfolio-1/) <br/><br/><br/><br/>

 FPGA High Level Synthesis: A Survey and Implementation on Operation Scheduling Algorithms
 ------